Tom Waldek, founder of The Human Origin

 Entry Conversation

 45 minutes.
+One-on-one with Tom Waldek, on-site or video.
 A conversation at eye level.
-No pitch.
 One question — the real one.

 No fee